 HUGO RECOVERED FROM THE OCEAN FLOOR IN NOV 2002

 The Hawaii Undersea Geo-observatory (HUGO) has been recovered after 5 years on the Loihi summit.
-The cable (between Loihi and the Big Island) that provided HUGO power and communications, broke in 1998, effectively shutting down the recording instruments.
 UH Prof. Fred Duennebier, who developed the observatory, expects to put it back on Loihi in a few years after improving it with new technology and protecting the power/communications cable with steel armor.

 MULTIPLE EARTHQUAKES DETECTED AT LOIHI SINCE 10 SEPT 2001

-Increased seismicity in the form of a swarm of earthquakes began on 10 sept 2001 at Loihi's summit with quakes up to magnitude 5.2.
-Activity continued for about 2 weeks.
-See the 2001 Update Page for details.
+Increased seismicity in the form of a swarm of earthquakes began at Loihi's summit with quakes up to magnitude 5.2 on 13 sept 2001.
+Activity continuued for a couple of weeks, with 4 events >M4 at depths of 12-13Km (See the 2001 Update Page for details).

 More details of events during this period can be found on the Early 1998 and Mid-Late 1997 Update Pages.
 The first half of 1998 has been pretty uneventful at Loihi (as far as we can tell, of course).
 Manned-submersible dives using HURL's Pisces V submarine are currently underway.